-Default N/A Options Valid IP address in the format 123.123.123.123 Required No Synopsis (Windows) If Microsoft RRAS is in use, Websense software queries the machine running RRAS for user logon sessions.
+Default N/A Options Valid IP address in the format 123.123.123 Required No Synopsis (Windows) If Microsoft RRAS is in use, your web protection software queries the machine running RRAS for user logon sessions.
 If no IP address is entered, no query occurs.